ashraf789/Wallpaper-App/README.md

 </br>

-### This project still not fully developed.
+### NOTE: This project still not fully developed, so still now lots of things to develop.
 If you want to contribute you are wellcome.

 ## License